LSSTDESC/BlendingToolKit/CONTRIBUTING.md

     - You can run all the tests locally by simply running `pytest` inside your local repository.

-3. If other branches were merged while you were working on this PR to the `main` branch, then you will to rebase before merging:
+3. If other branches were merged while you were working on this PR to the `dev` branch, then you will to rebase before merging:

 ```
 git rebase origin/main